epfl-ada/ada-2021-project-avada-kedavra/README.md

 - [x] What is the main sentiment communicated in the media over time concerning the climate crisis ?

-- [x]  Based on the evolution of the profile of a person talking about climate in the media, can we predict what characteristics will a climate-involved person have in the future ?
+- [x]  Based on the profile of person talking about climate in the media, can we predict what characteristics will a climate-involved person have in the future ?

 # Dataset

 ### Quotebank dataset
-It's a corpus of quotations attributed to the speakers who uttered them, extracted from 162 million English news articles published between 2015 and 2020.
+It's a corpus of quotations attributed to the speakers who uttered them, extracted from 162 million English news articles published in English between 2015 and 2020.

 #### Clean and filtered Quotebank Climate-related dataset
 This is a QuoteBank subdataset.